Denny's BBQ Chicken Sandwich

 - Bull's-Eye Original Barbecue Sauce

-1. Prepare sweet hickory spread by melting 3 tablespoons butter over medium/low heat.
+1. Prepare sweet hickory spread by melting 3 tablespoons butter in a saute pan over medium heat.
 Add 1 cup minced onion and saute for 7 to 10 minutes or until the onions start to brown.
-Add 2 teaspoons of flour and stir until the flour is mixed in.
-Let this cook for a minute or two, then add molasses, water, vinegar, and hickory salt.
-Simmer sauce for 3 to 4 minutes or until thick.
+Turn the heat down to medium/low and add 2 teaspoons of flour and stir until the flour is mixed in.
+Let this simmer for a minute or two, then add molasses, water, vinegar, and hickory salt.
+If you can't find hickory salt, replace it with 1/8 teaspoon salt, and 1/8 teaspoon liquid hickory smoke.
+Simmer sauce for 4 to 5 minutes or until thick.
 Remove from the heat and cover.

 4. As your chicken cooks, spread a little melted butter on the faces of your two hamburger buns and toast the faces of the buns on another pan or griddle set to medium heat until light brown.